Health In The Bay – AILMENTS – Immunity

 Influenza or ‘the flu’ is a highly contagious disease caused by infection from influenza type A or B (or rarely C) virus.
 These viruses infect the upper airways and lungs.
 Flu is not the same as a common cold, and can be a serious illness.
 Flu is usually spread through infected people coughing and sneezing.

 Symptoms usually appear 1–3 days after being infected.
 A person can spread flu to others 1–2 days before they become unwell and up to 5 days after symptoms develop.

 The symptoms of influenza can include: fever, dry cough, muscle and joint pain, tiredness/extreme exhaustion, headache, sore throat, stuffy nose.

-> If you find that you are regularly getting the flu, or feel like you don’t ever fully recover, you could benefit from improving your immunity.
-Acupuncture can be very helpful in achieving this.
-Acupuncture is a gentle technique that balances your body and allows it to function optimally.
-Seeing a Nutritionist would also be helpful.
-Having good nutrition helps you be healthy, and a Nutritionist may uncover something you could be lacking, which could affecting your immunity.
+If you find that you are regularly getting the flu, or feel like you don’t ever fully recover, you could benefit from improving your immunity.
+Seeing a Nutritionist can be helpful.
+Enjoying good nutrition helps you be healthy, and a Nutritionist may uncover something you could be lacking, which could be affecting your immunity.

-> Frequent infections may indicate an impaired immune response, and therefore, an increased susceptibility to further infections.
+Frequent infections may indicate an impaired immune response, and therefore, an increased susceptibility to further infections.